r/law Subreddit Stats and Best Posting Times

 Best posting times heatmap for r/law

-r/law peaks Tuesdays 4pm-6pm UTC
+r/law peaks Thursdays 4pm-6pm UTC

 law Subscriber Count - redditli.st